jocl0110/Zephyrus-Coding-Challenge/README.md

 # This repository contains solutions to common JavaScript tasks and a simple front-end interactive feature.
-Each task is implemented with clean and functional code to demonstrate problem-solving skills and basic web development concepts.
+Each task is implemented with clean and functional code to demonstrate problem-solving skills